OTHER SITES

 Sequence cleanup or formatting - offers: 60 characters per line, UPPER CASE, lower case, GenBank, and skyline

-SeqScrub (Gabe Foley, University of Queensland, Australia) - is a web application that cleans up FASTA file headers and appends information from external databases.
+SeqScrub - is a web application that cleans up FASTA file headers and appends information from external databases (Reference: Foley G et al. (2019) Biotechniques.
+67(2) :50-54).

 Nucleic Acid Sequence Massager (formerly at Allotron Biosensor Corporation) - my favourite which in addition to removing spurious material (numbers, breaks, HTML, spaces) changes the format (upper to low case, complement, reverse, RNA to DNA, and triplets).
 It is also available here.